cpske/ISP/about.md

     return f"{firstname}.{lastname[0:nlast]}\u0040{DOMAIN}"
 ```

-*Why obfuscate email addresses?*
+#### *Why obfuscate email addresses?*

-Software "bots" scan the web for email addresses
+Software "bots" scan everything on the web and collect email addresses for spam and phishing.
-and use them to send spam and phishing attacks.

 [Have I Been Pwned?](https://haveibeenpwned.com)

-To check if your email address or a password you use has been exposed
+To check if your email address or password has been exposed
 in a data breach, visit [haveibeenpwned.com](https://haveibeenpwned.com).